slatedocs/slate/source/includes/_message.md

 ```

-The Headers contain the information to describe the message, such as the type, when, and where it was published.
+The Headers contain the information that describe the message, such as the type, when, and where it was published.
-When the queue subscriber receives the message, it looks up the headers firstly to determine what consumer is responsible to handle it.
+When the queue subscriber receives the message, it looks up the headers firstly to determine which consumer is responsible for managing it.
 The message body, or payload, is the content of the message going to processed by the consumer.

 Headers represented the metadata of the message, which can include the following data: